Lethios/github-info-fetcher/README.md

-# Github Event Fetcher
+# Github Info Fetcher

-A command-line tool to fetch and display various GitHub events for a specified user.
+Github Info Fetcher is a command-line tool that allows users to fetch and retrieve user profile information and display various GitHub events for a specified user.

 ## Features
+- Fetch GitHub user profile information.
 - Fetch main GitHub events such as Push, PullRequest, Issues, Fork, and Watch.
 - Option to fetch all events including Create, Release, and Delete events.
 - Filter events by type using specific flags.